Getting PowerShell in Kali Linux container

 Firstly, you will have to launch Visual Studio Code or any text editor to

-with the first line instructing docker build
+create a Dockerfile with the first line instructing docker build to pull an

 official Kali Linux container image from the official Kali Linux container